raozhin/11401_CS203A/Assignment/AssignmentIV/README.md

     }
     ```
   - **Rationale:**
     I used a **Polynomial Rolling Hash** approach.
-The multiplier `31` is a small prime number widely used in hash functions (like in Java's String hash).
-This ensures that the order of characters matters (e.g., "cat" and "act" produce different hashes) and helps distribute keys uniformly across the table size `m`.
+This method treats a string as a polynomial where each character's ASCII value is a coefficient, and a prime number $31$, a small prime commonly used in string hashing algorithms.
+This approach ensures that:
+    1.Order Matters: "cat" and "act" will produce different hashes because the characters are at different positions in the polynomial.

+    2.Uniform Distribution: The prime multiplier helps distribute the resulting hash values more uniformly across the table.
+It is crucial to apply the modulo operator (% m) at each step of the calculation to prevent integer overflow, which could skew the distribution.

 ## Experimental Setup